TriTue2011/tutorials/README.en.md

 ## Voice Assist - Traffic Fine Lookup

-Check for traffic fines for any vehicle by voice, using live data from the national traffic police portal.
+Drive with peace of mind.
+Check traffic violation status for any vehicle by voice, using live data from the national traffic police portal.

 **Note:** This feature is only applicable to the traffic fine system in Vietnam.

+**Key Features:**

+- **Real-time Checks:** Instantly query the official database for traffic violations.
+- **Any Vehicle:** Check fines for your car, motorbike, or even a vehicle you're considering buying.
+- **Proactive Awareness:** Stay informed and avoid accumulating late fees.

 **Example Voice Commands:**

-- "Check traffic fines for the car 30G-123.45."
+- "Check traffic fines for car 30G-123.45."
-- "Does the motorbike 29-T1 567.89 have any fines?"
+- "Does motorbike 29-T1 567.89 have any fines?"

 **Use Cases:**

 - Periodically check your family's vehicles for fines.
-- Check a used car for outstanding fines before purchasing.
+- Verify a used car's history for outstanding fines before purchase.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fluuquangvu%2Ftutorials%2Fblob%2Fmain%2Ftraffic_fine_lookup_full_llm.yaml)